Xtendify/founderphone-setup/docs/README.md

 If you use npm or yarn with your frontend, you can also use the [Talkative npm package](https://www.npmjs.com/package/talkative-sdk).

-Run `npm i talkative-sdk --save` to install the SDK on your frontend.
+1. Run `npm i talkative-sdk --save` to install the SDK on your frontend.

-In every page that you would like to reach a user, import the package with `import talkative from "talkative-sdk";` and on page load, call `talkative.load(YOUR_APP_ID)` where `YOUR_APP_ID` is the Talkative App ID of your app that you can find in the Install page.
+2. In every page that you would like to reach a user, import the package with `import talkative from "talkative-sdk";`
+3. On page load, call `talkative.load(YOUR_APP_ID)` where `YOUR_APP_ID` is the Talkative App ID of your app that you can find in the Install page.

 You can reach your users on any page which has the `load` function called.
 You'll see them online in your dashboard and can call them at any time.